franko22/data-platform-on-aws/README.md

 # integrating firehose for ETL processing streaming using terraform
-see terraform scripts in repo
+See terraform scripts in repo, with Amazon kinesis, SQS and Firehose.